martygubar/bds-getting-started/lab-create-bastion/create-bastion.md

 Disable Use TLS Encryption for Agents.
 Save sudo systemctl restart cloudera-scm-server

-Install Kerberos
-* Log into `your-bastion`
-* Install the Kerberos clients

-    sudo yum install -y krb5-workstation krb5-libs

 * Copy the private key for your cluster to the bastion.
 From a MacOS or Linux client, use secure copy to copy the private key

     ```bash
     scp -i your-private-key your-private-key opc@your-bastion:~opc/.ssh/
     ```

+Install Kerberos
-* Log into the bastion and copy the krb5.conf file from `your-utility-node1` to `your-bastion`
+* Log into `your-bastion`

-    ```bash
-    scp -i ~opc/.ssh/bdsKey 10.0.0.6:/etc/krb5.conf /tmp
-    sudo mv /tmp/krb5.conf /etc/
-    sudo chown root:root /etc/krb5.conf
-    sudo chmod 644 /etc/krb5.conf
-    ```
+* Install the Kerberos clients

+    sudo yum install -y krb5-workstation krb5-libs

 * Copy the bda.repo file to /etc/yum.repos.d/
     ```bash
     scp -i ~opc/.ssh/bdsKey 10.0.0.6:/etc/yum.repos.d/bda.repo /tmp